-STUDENT SERVICES
+STUDENT DEVELOPMENT

-STUDENT SERVICES
+STUDENT DEVELOPMENT

 Nazarene Bible College was founded for the specific purpose of training persons for Christian ministries in the Church of the Nazarene.
-Special emphasis is given to spiritual values, spiritual formation, and ministerial skill development.
+Special emphasis is given to spiritual values, theological and critical thinking, spiritual formation, and ministerial skill development.